 AECC University College quality framework outlines the policies and procedures in place to ensure the maintenance and enhancements of the quality of our academic standards and student learning experience.
 Our course specifications let you know what to expect as a student with us.

-We are committed to the assurance and enhancement of the quality of our academic provision and the student experience, and to safeguarding academic standards.
+We are committed to the safeguarding of our academic standards, and the assurance and enhancement of the quality of our academic provision and the student experience.

-We will be fully responsible for the setting and maintaining of our own academic standards and for the quality of our programmes and the student experience we provide.
+We are fully responsible for the setting and maintaining of our own academic standards and for the quality of our courses and the student experience we provide.

 Previously our courses were validated by Bournemouth University and some continuing students remain enrolled on courses leading to Bournemouth University awards.